-PRISM Youth Project provides education and work initiatives to youngsters from 12 to 21 years old who've struggled to achieve in more conventional settings.
-The skills based session at PRISM is one of 17 countrywide events organised by National Grid as part of Responsible Business Week (20-26 April), which aims to champion the role of businesses in creating a fairer society and a sustainable future.
+The sessions are among 17 countrywide events organised by National Grid to mark Responsible Business Week (20-26 April), which aims to champion the role of businesses in creating a fairer society and a sustainable future.

-John Duckworth, Head of Operations - Maintenance, at National Grid said: "As Responsible Business of the Year, National Grid is keen to promote the benefits of employee volunteering during Responsible Business Week.
+Gina Wright, Commercial Support Manager at National Grid, commented: "As Responsible Business of the Year, National Grid is keen to promote the benefits of employee volunteering during Responsible Business Week.